gii-is-DP1/dp1---2022-2023---l-2022-2023-l8-4/readme.md

 |Properties Files | [application.properties](https://github.com/gii-is-DP1/spring-petclinic/blob/master/src/main/resources) |
 |Caching | [CacheConfiguration](https://github.com/gii-is-DP1/spring-petclinic/blob/master/src/main/java/org/springframework/samples/petclinic/system/CacheConfiguration.java) |

-## Interesting Spring Petclinic branches and forks

-The Spring Petclinic master branch in the main [spring-projects](https://github.com/spring-projects/spring-petclinic) GitHub org is the "canonical" implementation, currently based on Spring Boot and Thymeleaf.
-There are [quite a few forks](https://spring-petclinic.github.io/docs/forks.html) in a special GitHub org [spring-petclinic](https://github.com/spring-petclinic).
-If you have a special interest in a different technology stack that could be used to implement the Pet Clinic then please join the community there.

-# Contributing

-The [issue tracker](https://github.com/gii-is-DP1/spring-petclinic/issues) is the preferred channel for bug reports, features requests and submitting pull requests.

-For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
-Read more and download plugins at <https://editorconfig.org>.
-If you have not previously done so, please fill out and submit the [Contributor License Agreement](https://cla.pivotal.io/sign/spring).

 # License

 The Spring PetClinic sample application is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).